thesoftwarejedi/payeezy_js/README.md

 which can be handled as appropriate.
 3. Payeezy.js then submits the form with the primary and secondary transactions as shown in the diagram above.

+Note:
+*	Please refer lastest Payeezy JS file for your development and Integration.
+*	Current version for merchants domiciled in US – v3.2
+*	Current version for non-US domiciled merchants – v4.1

 For more details on 'Payeezy JS' example refer [payeezy_js example](../../tree/master/example)

 To run and test sample files online click - [codepen.io/payeezy](http://s.codepen.io/payeezyjs/debug/yNvVyy?) or visit [list of files to run/debug files online](http://codepen.io/payeezyjs/public-list/)